AnubhavSaxena97/GlobalRCP/README.md

 # GlobalRPS

-The same 'Rock-Paper-Scissors' game in different languages.
+Just the 'Rock-Paper-Scissors' game in different languages.

-Just for practice.
+For basic practice.

 Scripts - Run in shell